-By the End of LAS Stage 3, LAS students performed at comparative levels with both SCUSD and CA, ranging between 30%-376% in Math and 46% in ELA, for percentage of students at Standards Met and Exceeded between 2015- 2018. in 2015 and 2016.
-In the recent two years, LAS outperformed SCUSD and CA by the End of Stage 3 Gr8 in ELA with 71% (FY17) and 59% (FY18) in 2017, LAS outperformed both SCUSD and CA State with 71% in ELA and 52% in Math, for percentage of students at Standards Met and Exceeded performance levels.
+By the End of LAS Stage 3, LAS students performed at comparative levels with both SCUSD and CA, ranging between 30%-37% in Math for percentage of students at Standards Met and Exceeded between 2015- 2018.
+In the recent two years, LAS outperformed SCUSD and CA by the End of Stage 3 Gr8 in ELA with 71% (FY17) and 59% (FY18), for percentage of students at Standards Met and Exceeded performance levels.
 This statement is contextualized in a dual language setting where students are simultaneously learning how to read and write in another language, Spanish.